 The players' association agrees to a two-year experiment in which the winning league of the All-Star Game will have home-field advantage during the World Series.
 Other changes include a roster increase by 2 to 32 players, a separate ballot of managers, coaches and players to be done during the week prior to the game to name the additional nine position players and eight pitchers for each team.

-With the smallest crowd in the 14-year history of Camden Yards in attendance, the Orioles' eight-game winning streak ends when Toronto beat the Birds in 12 innings, 6-5.
-Baltimore, with the second-best record in the majors, has experienced smaller crowds as the result of the relocation of the Montreal Expos to nearby Washington to play as the Nationals.
+In front of 15,641 fans, the smallest attendance in the 14-year history of Camden Yards, the Orioles' eight-game winning streak ends when Toronto beat the Birds in 12 innings, 6-5.
+Baltimore, with the second-best record in the majors, has experienced reduced crowds as the result of the the Montreal Expos being relocated to nearby Washington to play as the Nationals.

 Trailing 9-3 after eight innings, the Cardinals mount their greatest ninth-inning comeback in franchise history, defeating the Reds at the Great American Ball Park.
 The seven-run rally in Cincinnati is fueled with a three-run homer by Jim Edmonds and a two-run round-tripper by John Mabry.